Caesar Salad

 1. Rinse and dry romaine lettuce, store in the fridge until ready to serve, making sure lettuce is completely dry.
 You can tear it, chop or leave as whole leaves, depending upon how you’d like to serve it.

-2. Make the dressing by combining the ingredients, whisking as you drizzle in the EVOO or shaken all together in a mason jar or blend with an immersion blender.
+2. Make the dressing by combining the ingredients, whisking as you drizzle in the extra virgin olive oil or blend with an immersion blender.
+Stir in the grated parmesan cheese to combine.
 Chill in the fridge until ready to serve.

 3. Assemble; toss salad with dressing, top with croutons, freshly grated parmesan cheese and cracked black pepper.

 4. Optional: to make your own croutons cut day old bread into 1” chunks.
 Preheat oven to convection bake at 375F.
-In a large saute pan, melt and combine equal amounts of butter and EVOO, add minced garlic, salt and pepper.
-In a large bowl, add the bread chunks and drizzle them with the EVOO and butter.
-Spread evenly in a single layer on a baking sheet and bake on the middle rack for about 10 mins.
-Keep an eye on them, and flip when they start to get golden brown.
-Bake a few more mins. and remove to cool.
+In a large saute pan, melt and combine equal amounts of butter and extra virgin olive oil.
+In a large bowl, add the bread chunks and drizzle them with extra virgin olive oil, add garlic & onion powder, salt and pepper.
+Pour them into a single layer on a baking sheet and bake on the middle rack for about 8-10 mins.
+Keep an eye on them, and flip when they start to get golden brown and remove to cool.

 Previous